ysreddy337/jeditlatest/README.SRC.txt

  If all necessary tools are installed and set up, you can use ant with a couple of targets.
  The default target if you just run "ant" is "build", like running "ant build".

  - build               build the jEdit JAR-file with full debug-information builds jEdit in the build-folder, configured in build.properties, with full debug information included.

+ - build-exe-launcher  build the EXE launcher builds the EXE launcher in the build-folder, configured in build.properties.

  - run                 run jEdit runs the jEdit-version in the build-folder, configured in build.properties.
   If there isn't any, it builds it in front of execution.

+ - run-debug           run jEdit with debug listening enabled runs the jEdit-version in the build-folder, configured in build.properties.
+  If there isn't any, it builds it in front of execution.
+  The debug listening for this JVM is enabled.

  - docs-html           generate HTML docs (needs xsltproc) builds the online help in HTML-format in the build-folder, configured in build.properties.

  - docs-javadoc        generate JavaDoc API docs builds the API documentation in the build-folder, configured in build.properties.

  - docs-pdf-USletter   generate PDF users-guide with US letter paper size (needs xsltproc and fop) builds the User's Guide in PDF-format with US letter page size in the build-folder, configured in build.properties.

  - docs-pdf-a4         generate PDF users-guide with A4 paper size (needs xsltproc and fop) builds the User's Guide in PDF-format with A4 page size in the build-folder, configured in build.properties.

  - dist                build all distribution files builds all distribution files or prepares the final step for some of them (Win and Mac) in the dist-folder, configured in build.properties.

  - dist-deb            build the DEB Package builds the DEB Debian package in the dist-folder, configured in build.properties.

  - dist-java           build the Java-installer builds the Java installer in the dist-folder, configured in build.properties.

  - dist-mac            build the Mac OS X disk image (DMG-file) builds the Mac OS X internet-enabled disk image (DMG-file) if building on a box running Mac OS X. If building on a box running something else, there will be a file called jedit<version_here>-dist-mac-finish.tar.bz2 in the dist-folder,